AmateurInvestorChronicles/yahooWebScraper/README.md

 #### 4. Modify the script for your own needs

-Change names of worksheets, selenium driver, xpaths, etc.
+Change names of worksheets, sheet cell numbers, selenium driver, xpaths, etc.